CyberSource/cybersource-plugins-commercetools/docs/Tokenization.md

     | custom.fields.isv_tokenCaptureContextSignature | empty string | Yes      |

 2. The response should have the `isv_tokenCaptureContextSignature` and `isv_tokenVerificationContext` custom fields.
-    Set the `isv_tokenCaptureContextSignature` custom field value to the captureContext of flex object which will load Cybersource Flex Microform
+    Set the `isv_tokenCaptureContextSignature` custom field value to the captureContext of flex object which will load Cybersource Microform

             flexInstance = new Flex(captureContext);

 3. Use the Microform Integration v2 to tokenize card details.
-See <https://github.com/CyberSource/cybersource-flex-samples-node> for an example of how to use the captureContext obtained above and the Flex Microform JS to tokenize a Credit Card
+See <https://github.com/CyberSource/cybersource-flex-samples-node> for an example of how to use the captureContext obtained above and the Microform JS to tokenize a Credit Card

 4. After the card details are entered by the customer, ask the customer to add billing address for the card and update the customer by populating the following